 If he’s hurting animals, the women and children are further victimized.

-- Abusers exploit the emotional attachments women and children have toward their pets, who become pawns in the dynamic of coercive power and control used to demonstrate force, to create an environment of fear, induce compliance and emotionally abuse their human victims.
+- Abusers can exploit the emotional attachments women and children have toward their pets, who become pawns in the dynamic of coercive power and control used to demonstrate force, to create an environment of fear, induce compliance and emotionally abuse their human victims.
 Over 71% of battered women reported that their batterers had harmed, killed or threatened animals to coerce, control and intimidate them.
 (Ascione, Weber & Wood, 1997) Other animals are taken away, allowed to escape, or sent to animal shelters to be euthanized as ways to intimidate victims.

 - While victims frequently excuse their batterers’ actions upon themselves, they may find it harder to ignore acts of violence against animals.
 (Arkow, 2003)

 Pet owners may have strong emotional ties to their animals that make them additionally vulnerable.

 - 99% of pet owners consider animals to be “companions” or “members of the family.”
 In the majority of homes, the woman is the caregiver of these animals.
 (American Veterinary Medical Association 2007) Abusers exploit these deep emotional attachments as weapons of coercion and control by threatening or harming the pets and warning them that they will be next.